How to watch the 2023 Women’s World Cup on TV in the UK and US

 Fox’s studio team comprises Carli Lloyd, Karina Leblanc, Alexi Lalas, Ariana Hingst, Kate Gill, Stuart Holden and Heather O’Reilly while commentators include JP Dellacamera and Jacqui Oatley.

-The final, should they make it for the fourth successive World Cup, is on Sunday, August 20, kick-off at 6am ET, 3am Pacific.
+The final is on Sunday, August 20, kick-off at 6am ET, 3am Pacific.

 The controversy over TV rights